 Because of his large size and his love of lying about on the sofa, he should be placed into a large home where there is plenty of room for him, with access to a large yard for him to enjoy a lazy snooze in the shade.
 Despite being quite docile in the home, he will not be suited to apartment living.

 This dog is intelligent and eager to please his master.
 As such, he is relatively easy to train because a little praise goes a long way.
 It is unlikely that he will be food orientated, and he will be more interested in pleasing you, so be sure to verbally praise him a lot.

 Unlike his German Shepherd relative, his guarding tendencies should not cause any issues with overprotectiveness, so this should not be a worry for you.
 For this reason, and all the other reasons in this section, he is suited to first-time owners.

-The America Alsatian, as described above, is prone to suffering from separation anxiety more so than the average dog.
+The American Alsatian, as described above, is prone to suffering from separation anxiety more so than the average dog.
 A great way to ease his anxiety is to crate train him from a young age as this helps to teach him that his crate is his safe place, so when you do have to leave him, he will find comfort in his crate.
 It also prevents him from chewing your furniture and home, so be sure to check out this article here for some heavy-duty dog crates.

 The American Alsatian is prone to suffering from Hip and Elbow Dysplasia, which is an abnormal formation of the affected joints which will eventually cause pain when walking and crippling arthritis.
 All NAABA registered dogs have to submit their hip and elbow scores.